jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Addition-Website.md

 **Face-to-face Verification and Shooting Process**

-1. After the first review, please log in the JD Cloud filing system and the person in charge of the on-line transaction shall be responsible for shooting and verification.
+1. After the first review, please log in the JD Cloud & AI filing system and the person in charge of the on-line transaction shall be responsible for shooting and verification.

-If no JD Cloud curtain is available, please click the **Apply for Sending Curtains by Post** button.
-Fill in the mailing address and then JD Cloud will send the curtain to the mailing address by post (such address must be within the Chinese Mainland).
+If no JD Cloud & AI curtain is available, please click the **Apply for Sending Curtains by Post** button.
+Fill in the mailing address and then JD Cloud & AI will send the curtain to the mailing address by post (such address must be within the Chinese Mainland).
 After receiving the curtain, please take photos and upload such photos for review (please read the shooting instruction in advance and do not take photos while wearing red or blue jackets).

-If you have the JD Cloud curtain and took photos, please directly **Upload Photos**.
+If you have the JD Cloud & AI curtain and took photos, please directly **Upload Photos**.

 **Shooting requirements:**